I’ve got a long stopover in Singapore and am wondering what can I visit in just 24 hours?

-There are 29 Michellin starred restaurants in Singapore.
-However if you cross the Helix Bridget to Chinatown yo will find the world’s cheapest Michelin-starred lunch at Liao Fan Hong Kong Soya Sauce Chicken Rice & Noodle ($1.42, less than £2).
+There are 29 Michelin starred restaurants in Singapore.
+However, if you like chicken, then cross the Helix Bridget to Chinatown you will find the world’s cheapest Michelin-starred lunch at Liao Fan Hong Kong, Soya Sauce Chicken Rice & Noodle ($1.42, less than £2).
 This was the only place you could try Chan Hon Meng’s iconic S$2 ($1.42) chicken rice dish which is also Singapore’s signature dish.
-However he partnered with Hersing Culinary to open Liao Fan Hawker Chan, a casual dine-in offshoot located meters away from his Chinatown Complex Market & Food Centre-based stall in Singapore.
+However, he partnered with Hersing Culinary to open Liao Fan Hawker Chan, a casual dine-in offshoot located meters away from his Chinatown Complex Market & Food Centre-based stall in Singapore.

 Located at 244 South Bridge Road in Chinatown is the Sri Mariaman Temple.
 It is the oldest and most important Hindu temple and national monument.
 It’s best known for its intricately sculptured and bight painted gopuram (entrance tower) of Hindu gods.
 It’s free to enter.

 Chinatown Complex built in the 1820s has a red-and-gold Buddha Tooth Relic Temple. that’s worth taking a look.
 But more well known for its wet market and delicious hawker food with plenty of individual stalls that still dish up food based on traditional recipes.
 The wet market is one of the rare few in Singapore where you can still marvel at barking stallholders selling live fish, frogs, terrapins and alligator meat alongside fresh meats, fruits and vegetables.